We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Improving memory and cognition

-Choline is an essential nutrient for brain development.
+Choline is an essential nutrient for

 In one observational study of 2,195 participants aged 70–74 years, those with higher choline levels had better cognitive functioning than participants with low choline levels.